Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

 #### The steps for building this model are:
   1. Installing tensorflow-gpu and Anaconda distribution.
-  2. Labelling images gather using labelImg and saving the XML files.
+  2. Labeling images gather using labelImg and saving the XML files.
   3. Use the XML files to extract the information of the bounding boxes to csv files.
   4. Use the csv files to generate the tf-records file.
   5. Generate a labelmap.pbtxt file according to your classes and configure your training.